sensorial-systems/python/README.md

 diffusers = "0.26"
 ```

-so anyone could use the generated library with a simple
+so anyone could use the wrapper Rust crate with a simple
 ```toml
 [dependencies]
 diffusers = "0.26"